Jerusalem Artichoke

 Aster family (Asteraceae)

 Range & Habitat: Jerusalem Artichoke occurs throughout most of Illinois, except a few counties in southern and NW Illinois (see Distribution Map).
-It is a fairly common plant, with both native populations and escapes from cultivation.
-Habitats include moist to mesic black soil prairies, moist meadows near rivers, woodland borders, thickets, borders of lakes, areas along roadsides and railroads, and miscellaneous waste areas.
-This plant is usually more common in disturbed areas in many of these habitats.
+Overall, it is a fairly common plant; there are both native populations and plants that have escaped cultivation within the state.
+Habitats include moist to mesic black soil prairies, prairie remnants along railroads, moist meadows along rivers, woodland borders, thickets, roadsides and areas along railroads, slopes of ditches and drainage canals, and miscellaneous waste areas.
+Jerusalem Artichoke is usually more common in disturbed areas.

 Photographic Location: The photographs were taken along the rocky slope of a drainage ditch at the Windsor Road Prairie in Champaign, Illinois.

 Comments: A better name for this sunflower would be 'Indian Potato' because the native people of North America cultivated and ate the edible tubers, which are produced in substantial quantities.
-These tubers have fewer calories per gram than the familiar 'Irish Potato' (a South American plant), and are better for diabetics because the carbohydrates and sugars are more easily assimilated by the body without insulin.
-This sunflower can be reliably distinguished from other sunflowers by the winged petioles, which are often ½" or longer on the larger leaves.
-With the exception of Helianthus annuus (Annual Sunflower), the leaves of Jerusalem Artichoke are wider than other prairie sunflowers in Illinois.
-It also has stems that are covered with bristly white hairs, unlike Helianthus grosseserratus (Sawtooth Sunflower), which has smooth stems.
+These tubers have fewer calories per gram than the familiar 'Irish Potato' (a South American plant), and they are better for diabetics because the carbohydrates and sugars can be assimilated by the digestive tract without insulin.
+However, the tubers can produce flatulence in some people.
+Jerusalem Artichoke (Helianthus tuberosus) can be distinguished from other perennial sunflowers (Helianthus spp.) by its longer petioles (often exceeding ½" in length) and wider leaves.
+Unlike most sunflowers, the stems of Jerusalem Artichoke are covered with spreading hairs.
+Finally, the phyllaries (floral bracts) of its flowerheads are more wide and triangular-shaped than those of most sunflowers; the latter usually have linear-lanceolate phyllaries.
+The Annual Sunflower (Helianthus annuus) differs from Jerusalem Artichoke by having even wider leaves that are more or less truncate at their bases, and the central disks of its flowerheads (where the disk florets occur) are more broad.

 Return